Skip to Content

 Scovill’s Grills Patio and Entrance

-Where To Stay For Stony Brook State Park
+Where To Stay

 Green leaf sign at Stony Brook

 While Dansville has a few places to eat, the small town does not have very many hotel options.
 Your best bet for hotels would be in the nearby cities of Geneseo, Mount Morris, Nunda and Lakeville.
+Here are some top rated options nearby and we included the distance from Stony Brook:

-Hotels In Southwest Ithaca
+Hotels In southwest Ithaca:

 There are 4 budget friendly hotels ideally located within 1 mile of Buttermilk Falls and close to Robert H. Treman State Park.
 All of these hotels option are about 90 miles from Stony Brook.

-Hotels In Downtown Ithaca
+Hotels In downtown Ithaca:

-Staying centrally in Ithaca works best if you’re staying for 3 or more days because you won’t have to rush around the State Parks.
-Plus, over that period you will need amenities on your doorstep.
+Staying centrally in Ithaca works best if you’re staying for 3 or more days because you won’t have to rush around the state parks.
+Plus, over that period you’ll need amenities on your doorstep.
+Downton Ithaca is about 95 miles from Stony Brook.

-Hotels In Northwest Ithaca
+Hotels In northwest Ithaca

-Stony Brook State Park Camping
+Stony Brook Camping

 The beginning of the West Rim Trail from the south entrance